halogenjs/model/Readme.md

 - Non-standard to the HAL spec, but there will be _controls support for dealing with forms
 - Self-discovery of URI template requirements?
-- Accessing nested attributes with model.get("author/name") instead of model.get("author").get("name")
+- Accessing nested attributes with model.get("author.name") instead of model.get("author").get("name")
-- dealing with multiple levels of nesting
-- fixing the need to add urls() to nested models that do no represent a resource (and according to the Hal spec _links is optional so it shouldn't be throwing an error if invoked without.

 ## License